 Haines, S. 2012.
 Meaningful resources & resource-full meanings: spatial and political imaginaries in southern Belize.
 In M. Janowski & T. Ingold (eds) Imagining Landscapes: Past, Present & Future.
 Ashgate.
 Pp 97-120

-Haines, S. & Di Giminiani, P. (eds) 2019.
+Haines, S. & Di Giminiani, P. (eds) 2020.
 Translating environments: translation and indeterminacy in the making of natural resources.
-Ethnos. (articles online first)
+Ethnos 85(1)

 Working papers, reports & reviews

 Haines S, Cano A, Hislop A & Williams T 2019.
 Water: environmental knowledge and rural life in Belize.
 Report of a multi-stakeholder workshop.
 Working paper: https://ora.ox.ac.uk/objects/pubs:980210